pnp/sp-dev-fx-extensions/README.md

 - in the command line run:
   - `npm install`
   - `gulp serve`
-- create in your SharePoint Modern Site a choice site column named "Is Template" in Site Pages Library
+- create in your SharePoint Modern Site a boolean list column named `Is Modern` in Site Pages Library using `AddFieldToList.ps1` script under `ps` folder

 ## Features